-Stock information in IOM is used to check for the articles' availability and to create or refuse reservations in order to avoid overbooking.
+Stock information in IOM (Intershop Order Management) is used to check for the articles' availability and to create or refuse reservations in order to avoid overbooking.
 The stock visibility for each shop is driven by a list of configuration options which are discussed here.
-The target audience are consultants and developers.
+The target audience is consultants and developers.

 Free product quantity that can be reserved (see Reference - IOM REST API - Inventory Service 2.0)

 A stock in IOM must be understood as a quantity assigned to a shop.
 Stock items are defined by the attributes supplier, shop, product, and quantity.

 It is distinguished between the offering shop(s) to which the stock is imported, and the requesting shop consuming (e.g. reserving) the stock.

 An active mapping between the requesting shop and the supplier (Shop2SupplierDO.active) must be defined.

 When searching through a stock for a given product, there is a path lookup using the shop tree structure (ShopDO.parentRef).

 The lowest available stock assignments are always consumed first.